Important Dates & Deadlines

 - Dance competition music and commentary information.

-CMTC holds auditions to scout aspiring models, actors, singers, and dancers who are ready to take the next step in their pursuit of a career as a model or performer.
-Anyone, regardless of experience, may attend an audition, but not everyone will be invited to attend the convention.
+CMTC holds auditions to scout aspiring models, actors, singers, and dancers who are ready to take the next step in their pursuit of a career as a model, actor, or performer.
+Anyone, regardless of experience, may audition for CMTC, but not everyone will be invited to attend the convention.
 Only those who successfully audition are eligible to compete at CMTC.

-To compete at CMTC, models, actors, singers, and dancers must be at least four years old.
-There is no upper age limit for models, actors, singers, and dancers.
+To be eligible to compete at CMTC, models, actors, singers, and dancers must be at least four years old.
+There is no maximum age limit for models, actors, singers, and dancers.

 Competitions include Photography Go-See, Runway, Swimsuit, Cover, Commercial Print, TV Commercial, Improv, Self-Tape, TV/Film Casting, Kids Casting, Singing, and Dance.
-For detailed descriptions of these competitions, please visit the Competitions: Rules and Regulations page of CMTC’s website.
+For detailed descriptions of these competitions, please visit the Competitions section of the Convention Info page.

 Yes.
 Competing in modelling and talent competitions increases a contestant’s exposure to more agents, casting directors, and scouts, potentially resulting in more callbacks and opportunities.

-The agents, scouts, managers, producers, casting directors, and industry experts (the “industry reps”) invited to attend CMTC are among the best in the modelling and talent industries around the world.
-These industry reps come from markets such as New York, Los Angeles, Paris, Milan, London, Tokyo, Osaka, Taipei, Seoul, Miami, Montreal, Toronto, and many other locations!
+The agents, scouts, managers, producers, casting directors, and industry experts (the “industry reps”) invited to attend CMTC are among the best in the modelling, talent, and entertainment industries around the world.
+These industry reps come from major markets such as New York, Los Angeles, Paris, Milan, London, Tokyo, Osaka, Taipei, Seoul, Miami, Montreal, Toronto, and many other locations.

 If you open up any magazine, you will be struck by the variety of looks that are “in style.”
-You will undoubtedly see many hairstyles, different facial structures, and body shapes; everything from the girl- or guy-next-door look to edgy and exotic looks.
+You will undoubtedly see many hairstyles, different facial structures, and body shapes; everything from the girl- or guy-next-door look to edgy looks and everything in between.
 This observed variation demonstrates an important point: all types of looks are in demand at all times to fulfill the needs of designers and other clients.

 Regardless of look or style, you must take care of your mind and your body.
-Similar to athletes, as a model, your body is your business; it is the product being marketed, so it is your job to keep your body at its best at all times.
-You must be healthy and well-groomed.
+Similar to athletes, as a model, your body is your business, so it is your job to keep your body as healthy as it can be.
 However, it is important to keep in mind that a healthy life is one of balance – not extremes.
 CMTC discourages extreme dieting and exercise to meet sample sizes set by the high fashion modelling industry because these behaviours oppose the value we place on a healthy, balanced lifestyle.
-Instead of trying to drastically change their body type, we encourage aspiring models to consider the different avenues available to them within the fashion industry such as commercial modelling, which includes commercial print, advertising campaigns, and TV commercials.
+Instead of trying to drastically change your body type, we encourage aspiring models to consider the different avenues available within the fashion industry such as commercial modelling, which includes commercial print, advertising campaigns, and TV commercials.

 There is one very important quality that all agents, managers, and casting directors value that often gets overlooked: personality.
 There are a lot of beautiful people in this world, but what separates those who are successful from all the rest is an amazing personality.
 Everyone prefers to work with someone that exudes positive energy, enthusiasm, motivation, and professionalism.
 Agents, managers, and casting directors are no exception to this rule.

-Two main forms of modelling exist: commercial and fashion.
+Two main forms of modelling exist: commercial and high-fashion.
 Commercial models – also known as “real people” models – appear in advertisements for goods and services.
 They can model for television, magazines, newspapers, billboards, and any other type of advertisement.
 Commercial models are intended to be people that consumers and target markets can identify with.
-As a result, body type and overall looks are not as heavily regulated for commercial models.
+Commercial modelling ranges depending on the brands, but it is generally representative of a more approachable and realistic look.

-Indeed, all ages, ethnicities, and sizes of people are represented within the field of commercial modelling.
-Models may be shorter, curvier or have “generic” looks.
+All ages, ethnicities, shapes and sizes of people are represented within the field of commercial modelling.
 Models may be younger or older.
-In fact, models over the age of 60 are still accepted for print advertisements and campaigns, depending on the product that is being marketed.
+Models over the age of 90 are still accepted for print advertisements and campaigns, depending on the product that is being marketed.
 Although there are no age or body type requirements, commercial models must have an outgoing personality and be able to act; this is because commercial models are often required to adopt various “roles.”
 For example, the model may be portraying a waiter or waitress in one advertisement and switch to another role – such as a doctor – for a different advertisement.